apollographql/apollo-tooling/packages/apollo-cli/README.md

   $ apollo codegen:generate [OUTPUT]

 ARGUMENTS
-  OUTPUT  Path to write the generated code to
+  OUTPUT  Path to write the generated code to.
+Can be a directory to generate split files (TypeScript/Flow only).
+Leave
+          empty to generate types next to sources (TypeScript/Flow only)

 OPTIONS
   -h, --help                                 Show command help